undefined cover

 Stronger Than You Think - Paralympian Ali Truwit

 After surviving a shark attack that nearly took her life, Ali Truwit set a bold goal—to compete in the Paralympics exactly one year later.
 Not only did she make the U.S. team, she brought home two silver medals, broke two world records, and inspired millions.
 In this episode, we talk about resilience, friendship, and how Ali turned tragedy into purpose through her Stronger Than You Think Foundation.
 Her story is a reminder that we’re all stronger than we think.
 Listen, watch, join the conversation!
-For more insider content, subscribe to Duologue Diaries on Substack! (https://duologuediaries.substack.com/subscribe?params=%5Bobject%20Object%5D) This episode is sponsored by Corroon (https://www.corroon.com/?srsltid=AfmBOoqJCYZC5z0g3Fg2iMf4WmJ-Lukh2mvo_jQUaHbeviLu9PT6gmWP): Use code "DUOLOGUE" for 20% off your purchase Hosted by Ausha.
+For more insider content, subscribe to Duologue Diaries on Substack! (https://duologuediaries.substack.com/subscribe?params=%5Bobject%20Object%5D) This episode is sponsored by Corroon (https://www.corroon.com/?srsltid=AfmBOoqJCYZC5z0g3Fg2iMf4WmJ-Lukh2mvo_jQUaHbeviLu9PT6gmWP): Use code "DUOLOGUE" for 20% off your purchase Hosted on Ausha.
 See ausha.co/privacy-policy for more information.

 54min | Published on October 15, 2025